truelyyours/RTFD/htb/TwoMillion/Solution.md

 ## Alternate Priv Esc

 The Guided mode suggests for this exploit so let's check it out.
 The installed version of GLIBC is `2.35`.
-As the task asks us for CVE, we simply search in `msfconsole` and see that we have **CVE-2023-4911**.
+As the task asks us for CVE, we simply search in `msfconsole` and see that we have [**CVE-2023-4911**](https://www.qualys.com/2023/10/03/cve-2023-4911/looney-tunables-local-privilege-escalation-glibc-ld-so.txt).
 So, we can simply use this and execute the exploit to get remote root shell!
-I would leave this as an exercise to let you get acquainted with `metasploit`
+I would leave this as an exercise to let you get acquainted with `metasploit`.